tensorchord/envd/README.md

     shell("zsh")
 ```

-Then please run the command below to setup a new environment:
+Then please run the command below to set up a new environment:

 ```
 cd envd-quick-start && envd up